 Visibility

-Visibility for a group of people who deal with closeting and coming out issues is huge.
+Visibility for a group of people who deal with ongoing violence, discrimination, and coming out issues is huge.
 These choices affect our most intimate lives; we one of the few communities whose own family members reject some of us when we do choose to be visible.

 Coming out counts!
 Certainly, the only way the wider world has come to acknowledge our rights, hopes and dreams is through the courageous coming out and visibility of so many pioneers, ordinary people and top-tier celebrities.
-Without regurgitating the major historical milestones of queer history, we’ve come a long, long way, baby.
+Without regurgitating the major historical milestones of queer history, our community has come a long, long way.

 The struggle continues